DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-07-searching-for-a-school-part-2.md

       href: /register-trainee-teachers/school-direct-routes/
 ---

 In [part 1](../searching-for-a-school) we explored using an autocomplete to help users search for schools.
 The prototype worked well for quickly picking a school - but it requires JavaScript to be running successfully for it to be used.
-Not everyone has JavaScript and it doesn’t always run successfully.
+Not everyone has JavaScript and it does not always run successfully.
 We need a fallback / no-JavaScript version that we can progressively enhance from.

 In part 1  we also saw that if the results returned too slowly a user might type a query and immediately click continue before we had a chance to show them results.
 When this happens we can fall back to a no-JavaScript page, but we hope it will be fast enough to avoid this.